Elspeth M Slayter

 Prior to her doctoral work, between 1995-2000, Dr. Slayter practiced as a forensic social worker in a variety of court-based settings in New York City.
 These settings included Washington Square Legal Services, where Dr. Slayter partnered with New York University law students in the co-representation of parents charged with child abuse and/or neglect.
 Dr. Slayter went on to work as a social worker and educational consultant for the Legal Aid Society's Juvenile Rights Division in Brooklyn, where she partnered with guardians ad litem in the representation of children on cases related to child protection, juvenile justice and special education law.
 Dr. Slayter also worked as a social worker in partnership with public defenders at The Bronx Defenders, an early adopter of the "holistic advocacy" model of criminal defense.
 In the Bronx, Dr. Slayter developed a special interest in the behavioral health concerns of people with disabilities (especially people with intellectual disabilities).

-2009-2011: Manuscript Reviewer, Women's Health Issues, Journal of Public Child Welfare & Children & Youth Services Review; Journal of Autism and Developmental Disorders, Journal of Behavioral Health Services Research
+2009-present: Manuscript Reviewer, American Journal on Intellectual and Developmental Disabilities; Women's Health Issues, Journal of Public Child Welfare & Children & Youth Services Review; Journal of Autism and Developmental Disorders, Journal of Behavioral Health Services Research; Intellectual/Developmental Disabilities

-2006-present: Manuscript Reviewer, Intellectual/Developmental Disabilities, 2006-present, Reviewer for research and evaluation track, Council on Social Work Education (CSWE) Annual Program Meeting
+2006-present: Reviewer for research and evaluation track, Council on Social Work Education (CSWE) Annual Program Meeting

 2003-present: Reviewer for disability section, American Public Health Association (APHA) Annual Meeting